7RU7H/Archive/Brain-Hacking/Philosophy/Strategy/Strategy.md

 - Recognise complexity, then break it down for parts, patterns and puzzles
 - Spend time trying to be smart to really be creative, simply to induce open mind
 - Spend time listening observing others - musicality comes more from applied expertise in listening to others - does not mean you need to be a expert take something from it, that is still quality
-- Avoiding Error Management - A and B scored differently, both the same mistakes, B just caught the mistake.
+- Error Management - A and B scored differently, both the same mistakes, B just caught the mistake.
 	- Know the common mistakes
 	- Make all the mistakes
 	- Systematise rules to not make those mistakes till intuitive and ...